 - Currently supports more than 30 languages, including Italian, Spanish, French, Russian, German, Chinese, Japanese.

-- Options to change style and icon set of the interface.
+- Options to change the style and icon set of the interface.

 Install SMPlayer on Ubuntu 16.04 LTS